Tom-Julux/core_project/README.md

 CoreTool is a collection of small, well-documented napari plugins that provide an extensible interactive segmentation workflow for multidimensional images.
 The repository groups a set of core components and plugins so researchers and developers can prototype, extend, and evaluate promptable segmentation models (for example SAM-based models).

-Main plugins included in this repository:
+Main plugin(s) included in this repository:

 - **napari-interactive** — the core plugin: an interactive segmentation widget that supports multi-object workflows and serves as the base class for model-specific plugins.
 - **napari-interactive-2d-sam** — 2D plane segmentation using a SAM2-based model.